leleliu008/ndk-pkg/README.md

 ```

 **Note:**
-- I strongly recommended you to run `ndk-pkg` command in docker container to keep your host environment clean.
+- I strongly recommend you to run `ndk-pkg` command in docker container to keep your host environment clean.
 - you can use `podman` instead of `docker`
 - chinese user may want to use `fpliu/ndk-pkg:china` instead of `fpliu/ndk-pkg`